Top tips for creating and producing on-demand fitness content

 Just as it is important to speak to your clients in your video it's also important to make eye contact.
 Remember that you want to evoke the feeling that you are right there with them and talking directly to the client watching the video.
 Look directly at the camera, engage, make comments and when you are teaching so that your client really believes you are there.

 Remember, consistency is key.
-While it may take a little while to feel like you really got hang of on-demand content and filming, don't give up.
+While it may take a little while to feel like you really get the hang of on-demand content and filming, don't give up.
 Nailing these components from the start will help you offer a high-quality and valuable product and experience to your clients that they'll want to take full advantage of.

 Learn more about TeamUp's new On Demand Library and what it can do for you and your business, by checking out our guide here.
 To start publishing your videos to TeamUp's On Demand library, sign in to your dashboard or sign up for TeamUp's free trial.